Generic rank of Betti map and unlikely intersections: Introduction

-The goal of our paper is to fully study the generic rank of the Betti map when restricted a subvariety of $\cA$.
-As a byproduct we reduce the relative Manin-Mumford conjecture to a simpler conjecture on unlikely intersections.
-Let us briefly explain the question.
+The \textbf{\textit{goal}} of this paper is to compute the generic rank of $b_{\Delta}|_{X \cap \cA_{\Delta}}$.
+We also systematically study the link between this rank and the relative Manin--Mumford conjecture, reducing the latter to a simpler conjecture on unlikely intersections.